 - Will not damage the property and keeps it in good condition

-- Doesn’t cause any trouble with the neighbors or agents
+- Not cause any trouble with the neighbors or agents

 1. Having a pre-screening process to filter out unsuitable candidates

-2. Using a rental application gather and assess the finer details
+2. Using a rental application, gather and assess the more nuanced details

 3. Performing a thorough background and credit check to ensure the tenant is stable